Guide for Sky Stack2026-04-01

 When the Block Gets Small

 If you misplace and the block narrows to half, don't panic.
-With a small block you have less margin, but the principle is the same.
-Recovery comes from chaining perfects — when you get several consecutive perfects, the block can grow back.
-Patience is key.
+With a small block you have less margin, but the principle is the same: fix your gaze on the base edge and tap when the block crosses it.
+A perfect preserves size; do not expect the tower to grow back by magic.

 Blocks on Acceleration